gsoules/AvantRelationships/README.md

 **Default Relationship Rules and Types**

 To help get you started using AvantRelationships, the installer creates a small set of relationship types and rules.
-After installation, you can see and edit these by clicking on the **Relationships** menu item in the admin left navigation panel.
+After installation you can see and edit these by clicking on the **Relationships** menu item in the admin left navigation panel.
 You'll need to
 [edit/add/remove rules](http://swhplibrary.net/archive/relationship-rules/) to meet your own needs.
 You also want to [edit/add/remove relationship types](http://swhplibrary.net/archive/relationship-types/) in ways that